IF THIS IS A LIFE THREATENING EMERGENCY, CALL 911 OR GO TO YOUR NEAREST HOSPITAL EMERGENCY ROOM.

 On evening, weekends, and university holidays a variety of help is available.

-If you are suicidal, or your safety is threatened, and you need immediate help call 911 and the local authorities will take you to a nearby hospital emergency department to speak with a professional counselor.
+If you are suicidal, or your safety is threatened, call 911 and the local authorities will take you to a nearby hospital emergency department to speak with a professional counselor.

 If someone has threatened immediate harm to him/herself, call UWB Security and Campus Safety at 425.352.5222.
 Campus Safety can send for an ambulance, a city police officer, or the county sheriff depending on the location of the person in crisis.